 For more information on Tier 4 General maintenance requirements, visit this webpage.

 Tier 4 Child

 The financial evidence required will depend on whether you are boarding at the independent school or living independently.
-Please refer to the UKBA website for full details.
+Please refer to the UKVI(UK Visas and Immigration, also known as UKBA)website for full details.